mozillazg/ptcpdump/README.md

     mount -t debugfs none /sys/kernel/debug

 The following kernel configuration is required.
+Building as Modules is also possible.

 | Option                    | Backend    | Note                   |
 |---------------------------|------------|------------------------|